Peiyang-Song/F22-CMPTGCS-1L-NLP-with-DL/PROGRESS.md

 - [ ] 1.
 Continue proceeding with both the textbook and the Stanford course

 ## Week 6
 - [ ] 1.
-Give my third presentation, summarizing all parts related to NLP and several basis about DL
+Give my third presentation
 - [ ] 2.
+Complete all parts related to NLP and several basis about DL
+- [ ] 2.
 Study basic machine learning knowledge
 - [ ] 3.
 Start studying the textbook Neural Networks and Deep Learning
 - [ ] 4.
-Start studying the NLP with DL course at Stanford Univ.
+Start studying the NLP with DL course at Stanford University
 - [ ] 5.
 Attend CRML Distinguished talk (postponed due to lecturer wellness)
 - [ ] 6.
 Attend RACA-CON